- Networks & Connectivity - RFID

 About The Customer

-Enpro Inc. is an Illinois company that provides patented state-of-the-art traceable components and systems to reduce waste and downtime associated with the filling process in the food and beverage industry.
-Their customers are some of the world’s largest manufacturers to reliably and accurately detect malfunctions.
+Enpro Inc., founded in 1961, is an Illinois-based company that provides patented, state-of-the-art traceable components and systems to reduce waste and downtime associated with the filling process in the food and beverage industry.
+Their products enable some of the world’s largest manufacturers to reliably and accurately detect malfunctions.
 Enpro Inc.'s customers are primarily beverage companies that rely on automated, high-speed filling lines for their operations.
 These customers needed a reliable solution to detect the presence or absence of a vent tube in their filling lines, a challenge that was causing significant operational and quality issues.

-To address the problem, Enpro Inc. partnered with the largest beverage manufacturers, as well as HID Global, and FEIG Electronics to build a Filler Vent Tube Reader (FVTR) for monitoring vent tube fillers.
-A robust HF RFID-powered non-contact monitoring solution was identified.
-A high-frequency reader was also required to support that RFID system.
-The newly designed FVTR was built with a custom designed and molded SLIX2 HF Ring Tag from HID Global, which is injection molded into the vent tube.
-FEIG Electronics provided its LRM2500 High Frequency Reader coupled with custom developed Enpro electronics.
-The combined effort ultimately yielded the world’s fastest HF Reading application.
-High Frequency (HF) RFID operates at 13.56 MHz and is capable of reading anywhere from 30-800 tags per second depending on the air protocol and implementation by the silicon manufacturer.
+To solve this problem, Enpro Inc. collaborated with the largest beverage manufacturers, HID Global, and FEIG Electronics to develop a Filler Vent Tube Reader (FVTR) for monitoring vent tube fillers.
+This solution involved a robust HF RFID-powered non-contact monitoring system, supported by a high-frequency reader.
+The FVTR was built with a custom designed and molded SLIX2 HF Ring Tag from HID Global, which is injection molded into the vent tube.
+FEIG Electronics provided its LRM2500 High Frequency Reader, coupled with custom developed Enpro electronics.
+This combined effort resulted in the world’s fastest HF Reading application, capable of reading anywhere from 30-800 tags per second depending on the air protocol and implementation by the silicon manufacturer.

 Case Study missing?